JOSEPH ESTRADA AS PRESIDENT

 As Estrada became embroiled in scandal, the peso, the stock markets and confidence in the Philippines as a place to invest dropped as did his approval ratings dropped.
 Foreign companies like Philips Electronics and Johnson & Johnson pulled out of the Philippines.
 After his ouster in 2001 he left behind a huge budget deficit and debt payments that were double what the country sent on health, education and agriculture combined.
 The sick man of Asia was sicker than ever.

-Estrada and Corruption
+Estrada Charged with Corruption

+Late in 2000, allegations emerged that Estrada had accepted millions of dollars in payoffs from illegal gambling operations.
 Estrada gave luxury cars to favorite senior bureaucrats and cut deals during all night majong games with his “midnight cabinet” cronies, which included some of Marcos’s cronies, gangsters and people involved in gambling and smuggling and other illicit trades.
 He kept four houses and helped friends who were notorious tax dodgers.

 Estrada was accused of profiting from trading stock for BW Resources, operator of an online bingo game, which shot up 5,000 percent and dropped just a quickly and triggered the Philippines’ largest stock scandal ever and almost caused the closure or the Philippines stock market.